datameshgroup/fusion/docs/api-reference/fusion-api-fuel-extension.md

 - Construct a [payment request](/docs/api-reference/fusion-satellite#payment)
 - Set [PaymentRequest.PaymentData.PaymentType](/docs/api-reference/data-model#paymenttype) to "Completion"
 - Set [PaymentRequest.PaymentTransaction.AmountsReq.RequestedAmount](/docs/api-reference/data-model#requestedamount) the completion amount.
 Must be less than or equal to reserved amount.
-- Set [PaymentRequest.SaleData.SaleReferenceID](/docs/api-reference/data-model#salereferenceid) to the same `SaleReferenceID` as used in the pre-authoristaion request
+- Set [PaymentRequest.SaleData.SaleReferenceID](/docs/api-reference/data-model#salereferenceid) to the same `SaleReferenceID` as used in the pre-authorisation request
 - Set [PaymentRequest.PaymentTransaction.OriginalPOITransaction.POITransactionID](/docs/api-reference/data-model#poitransactionid) to the value returned in [PaymentResponse.POIData.POITransactionID](/docs/api-reference/data-model#poitransactionid) from the original pre-authorisation response
 - Populate `SaleItem[]` array with the purchased products, following [extended SaleItem](/docs/api-reference/fusion-api-fuel-extension#extended-saleitem) rules
   - Set a fuel code in `CustomFields` for **every** item